 Call Kelleher Law

-If you aren't sure whether you have an inadequate security claim, please call The Kelleher Firm at 833-546-3675 for a free consultation.
+If you aren't sure whether you have an inadequate security claim, please call Kelleher Law at 833-546-3675 for a free consultation.
 We offer these claim reviews 24 hours a day, 7 days a week.
 We have offices in Fort Myers and Naples, Florida, and we proudly advocate on behalf of injury victims from across the state.